Ianzhangy/Coursework1/README.md

 d. input 4, and display Enter error!
 Please enter again. √ <br>
 e. input a, and display Enter error!
 Please enter again. √ <br>
 f. input *, and display Enter error!
 Please enter again. √ <br>
+- 3.**Map Selection and Monster Generation:** <br>
+a.
+Choose map input 1, verify whether to enter map level choose. √ <br>
+b.
+Choose map input a, and verify whether to return to the main menu. √ <br>
+c.
+Choose map input *, and verify whether to return to the main menu. √ <br>
+d.
+Enter map level 1, and verify if the generated monster's attributes are correct. √ <br>
+e.
+Enter map level 100, and verify if the generated monster's attributes are correct. √ <br>

 - 4.**Role Level Up:** <br>
 a.
 Set role get 100 experience points, verify if the character's level, health points, etc. have been correctly upgraded by level 1 to level 2. √ <br>
 b.
 Set role get 1000 experience points, verify if the character's level, health points, etc. have been correctly upgraded by level 1 to level 4. √ <br>